 Usually, the TMJ disorder can be cured without treatment.
 To reduce pain yourself, you can:

-Apply ice pack on your jaw for a few minutes, multiple times in a day
+- Apply ice pack on your jaw for a few minutes, multiple times a day

 Do clicking jaw joints indicate that I have TMD?